-An RFI, or more formally known as a request for information, is a common business practice used to gather valuable information from suppliers, vendors or other individuals that are required in order for you to complete a project.
+An RFI, or more formally known as a request for information, is a common business practice used to gather valuable information from suppliers, vendors, or other individuals that are required in order for you to complete a project.
 Commonly found in the construction industry, RFI’s deal with the capabilities of different suppliers and are an important part of managing and reducing risk on a construction project.
 Writing requests for information (RFI) effectively is essential in gathering information and providing clear communication with current or potential suppliers about the requirements, scope, and purpose of the RFI in terms of a project.
+Learn more about how to write a request for information effectively to maximize its benefits in your project management.

 Table of Contents